 Hate or can’t find kale?
 Use spinach or arugula.

 Don’t want to use chickpeas?
-Skip them altogether or go for a different legume of your choice.
+Skip them altogether or go for a different legume of your choice; chickpeas are a natural swap.
 Chopped, grilled or roasted chicken would go great in this salad, too, if you’re willing to do the extra work (or pick up a rotisserie chicken!)

 Related: 20 Meal Prep Salads That You’ll Actually Enjoy Eating

 Don’t like or can’t find butternut squash?
-Any other squash variety will do: delicata, pumpkin, acorn, winter etc. I wouldn’t use spaghetti squash in this recipe, but it could work.
+Any other squash variety will do: delicata, pumpkin, acorn, winter etc. I wouldn’t use spaghetti squash in this recipe; it’s just doesn’t have the same consistency.

 Not into quinoa?
-Farro, freekeh, wild rice, and couscous would make awesome substitutes – and they’re all easy to cook!
+Farro, freekeh, wheatberries, wild rice, and couscous would make awesome substitutes, and they’re all easy to cook!

 Don’t like dried cranberries or pepitas?
 Go for golden raisins, olives, goat cheese, or similar rich toppings.
-Walnuts would be good too.
-I choose dried cranberries and pepitas because they’re easy to find, usually cheap and last awhile in the fridge.
+Walnuts would be good, too.
+I choose dried cranberries and pepitas because they’re easy to find, usually cheap, and last awhile.

 A note about butternut squash: